Cost of Living in Venezuela

 We asked people how much they someone comfortably live on in Venezuela, they wrote:

 "The cost of living in Venezuela is generally quite low, with basic necessities such as food and transportation being relatively inexpensive.
 However, due to the country's economic crisis, the cost of living has been steadily increasing in recent years.
 Inflation has been particularly high, with prices for basic goods and services rising significantly.
-Additionally, the availability of certain goods and services can be limited due to shortages, making them more expensive," said one person in Venezuela.
+Additionally, the availability of certain goods and services can be limited due to shortages, making them more expensive," wrote a person living in Venezuela.

 Get Quote